xizon/uix-portfolio/readme.txt

 4. In your dashboard go to Appearance and select Menus.
 You’ll be able to add items to the menu.
 On the left you have your portfolio pages.

+5. Or use the Uix Slides Widget to add it to a sidebar.
+Go to "Appearance -> Widgets" in the WordPress Administration Screens.
+Find the "Recent Portfolio (Uix Portfolio Widget)" in the list of Widgets and click and drag the Widget to the spot you wish it to appear.

-5. Create uix portfolio item and publish portfolio then.
+6. Create uix portfolio item and publish portfolio then.

-6. You can pretty much custom every aspect of the look and feel of this page by modifying the "*.php" template files (Access the path to the themes directory) .
+7. You can pretty much custom every aspect of the look and feel of this page by modifying the "*.php" template files (Access the path to the themes directory) .
 Best Practices for Editing WordPress Template Files:

   (1) WordPress comes with a theme and plugin editor as part of the core functionality.
 You can find it in your install by going to "Appearance > Editor" from your sidebar.

   (2) You can connect to your site via an FTP client, download a copy of the file you want to change, make the changes and then upload the file back to the server, overwriting the file that’s on the server.

-7. The Uix Portfolio plugin allows users to easily enable a "Customizer Page" to themes.
+8. The Uix Portfolio plugin allows users to easily enable a "Customizer Page" to themes.
 Go to "Appearance -> Customize".

-8. You can overview the original styles to overwrite it.
+9. You can overview the original styles to overwrite it.
 It will be on creating new styles to your website, without modifying original ".css" files.
 Go to "Appearance -> Customize".